learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 Dataset: The dataset has been * partitioned * across the multiple nodes.

-RDDs are the building block upon which more high level spark operations are based upon.
+RDDs are the building block upon which more high-level Spark operations are based upon.
 Chances are, if you are performing an action using Spark, the operation involves RDDs.